 No particular permissions are needed, those applied by default are just enough.

-Let’s open it with our favorite text editor and start to fill in with standard code:
+Let’s open it with our favorite text editor:

 [Desktop Entry] Type=Service ServiceTypes=KonqPopupMenu/Plugin Icon=gvim